Best Of16 min read

 Pros:

-• Eco-friendly hosting that doesn't actually sacrifice performance
+• Eco-friendly hosting that doesn't sacrifice speed

 • Free nightly backups included